Lesson Strategies

 • And third, the teacher preselects the sources [or they are indicated on the website], emphasizing information use rather than information gathering.

-• Finally, though solo WebQuests are not unknown, most WebQuests are group work with the task frequently being split into roles.
+• Finally, though solo WebQuests are not unknown, most WebQuests are group work with the task frequently being split into roles or perspectives.

-A WebQuest has 6 essential parts: introduction, task, process, resources, evaluation, and conclusion.
+A WebQuest has 6 essential parts: introduction, task, process, resources, conclusion and evaluation.

 Introduction